Settings2022/GeorgeArghyrou_Comp3000/README.md

 Loop removed from instrument_tab.py, crash persists when sound is played.

 Crash issue resolved by using winsound library instead of simpleaudio.
+Repeat look added to instrument_tab.py with stop button.